mjfeldmann/mjfeldmann.github.io/_posts/blog/2020-02-18-ubbensetal.markdown

 That being stated, I am going to start with Ubbens et al (2020) Latent Space Phenotyping: Automatic Image-Based Phenotyping for Treatment Studies.

-I was able to talk about this work with Jordan Ubbens (@jordanubbens) at Phenome2019 after his presentation on this work, because he replied to a Twitter message.
+I was able to talk about this work with Jordan Ubbens (@jordanubbens) at Phenome 2019 after his presentation on this work, because he replied to a Twitter message.
 I slipped into his DMs so-to-speak.
 IFF you are attending Phenome2020, I highly recommend the digital phenotyping workshop that Jordan is speaking at.

 Anyways, I find this work fascinating because it is closely related to several projects that I am working on regarding fruit shape.
 Furthermore, there has recently been more references to "latent space phenotypes" (LSP) and as far as I can tell, that stems from this paper.
 At least it is the reference that Joseph Gage and I have used for this phrase.
 However, it is of the same conceptual meaning as a "Cryptotype" coined by Dr. Daniel Chitwood.
 "We propose the term cryptotype to describe latent, multivariate phenotypes that maximize the separation of a priori classes" (Chitwood & Topp 2015).
 This idea of a latent space extends back to the 80s with Eigen-faces, which was used in plants by Horgan in the early 2000s to examine internal color variation in carrots.